St. Pascal Baylon Religion Philosophy

 The following list outlines the major math concepts taught within the designated grade level(s):

-- Compute with integers and rational numbers
+- Compute with integers, decimal fractions, and common fractions

-- Apply learned problem solving strategies
+- Use formulas for problem solving

-- Locate points on the coordinate system
+- Graph lines on the coordinate system

 St. Pascal Baylon Science Philosophy

 At St. Pascal Baylon School we believe that every child can be successful at learning science.
 Our curriculum focuses on the basic principles of physical, life, and earth sciences.
 We believe children learn best in an active environment in which they work together, think together, and communicate about the science they are learning.
 We strive to create a balance of instructional experiences using lecture, discussion, and a variety of exploration and hands-on activities.
 We hope students will gain an appreciation for science by applying these principles in their daily lives.